 The friendly relations between Norway and Thailand go back a long way.
 King Chulalongkorn’s decision to visit Norway for a whole month in 1907 was a great honour for the Norwegian people, especially since Norway had gained independence just two years earlier.
-Today, Norwegians are proud of the fact that an image of the memorable visit to Norway more than hundred years ago appears on the back of the new 100 Baht banknotes, with a portrait of King Chulalongkorn on the front.
+Today, Norwegians are proud of the fact that an image of the memorable visit to Norway more than hundred years ago appears on the back of the new 100 Baht banknotes, with a portrait of His Majesty Maha Vajiralongkorn on the front.

 Throughout the years there has been a close relationship between our royal families.
 This relationship was clearly evident when His Royal Highness Crown Prince Haakon Magnus attended the Royal Cremation Ceremony of His Majesty King Rama IX, last year.
 We are also pleased that Her Royal Highness Princess Sirindhorn has taken such a keen interest in polar, climate and environmental affairs in the Arctic.
 Her interest has helped to encourage the close relationship between Chulalongkorn University and the University Centre in Svalbard and the Norwegian Polar Institute.